Views 837

 Threading the Singer Heavy Duty 4432 is all about practice.
 After a few tries, it’ll feel natural.
 You’ll then tackle any sewing project with confidence.

-How to thread Singer Heavy Duty 4411
+How to thread the Singer Heavy Duty 4411

 Threading the Singer Heavy Duty 4411 may seem daunting at first.
-But, with patience and practice, it becomes second nature.
+But with patience and practice, it becomes second nature.
 Let me walk you through the process step by step.

 - Place the thread spool: Start by placing your thread spool on the spool pin.
 Use a spool holder if your machine has a horizontal pin to keep the thread from slipping off.